google-deepmind/alphafold/README.md

 #### Folding a heteromer

-Say we have a heteromer A2B3 of unknown origin, i.e. with 2 copies of `<SEQUENCE A>` and 3 copies of `<SEQUENCE B>`.
+Say we have an A2B3 heteromer, i.e. with 2 copies of `<SEQUENCE A>` and 3 copies of `<SEQUENCE B>`.
 The input fasta should be:

 ```fasta